Nearby Special Lagrangians: Fukaya Categories

+We prove now a Poincar\'e duality theorem.
+We are in the right context for doing so; but we shall not need the result for the later treatment, and the reader in a hurry can proceed safely to Proposition \ref{prop: shift} below. \begin{thm}\l{thm: PD} Let $\b$ be an object of $\cF(X)$ whose local system has one-dimensional fibres.
+Then there exists a non-degenerate pairing

-We give a sketch proof of Theorem \ref{thm: PD}.
-The key notion we use is filtered $A_\iy$ bimodules: \begin{dfn} Let $C$ be a $\Z$-graded $\La$-linear filtered curved $A_\iy$ algebra.
+\end{thm} \begin{proof} We begin by recalling the notion of filtered $A_\iy$ bimodules.
+Let $C$ be a $\Z$-graded $\La$-linear filtered curved $A_\iy$ algebra.
 By a {\it bimodule} over $C$ we mean a $\Z$-graded $\La$ module $\cP$ equipped with operations

 $r,s=0,1,2,\cdots,$ which satisfy the bimodule version of the $A_\infty$ equation.
-An $A_\infty$ bimodule bimodule is {\it filtered} if it is equipped with a valuation, so that $A_\infty$ bimodule operations do not decrease valuation. \end{dfn} \begin{exam} The $A_\iy$ algebra $C$ itself has the structure of a {\it diagonal} bimodule with operations
+An $A_\infty$ bimodule bimodule is {\it filtered} if it is equipped with a valuation, so that $A_\infty$ bimodule operations do not decrease valuations. \begin{exam} The $A_\iy$ algebra $C$ itself has the structure of a {\it diagonal} bimodule with operations

 $r,s=0,1,2,\cdots;$ $x_1,\cdots,x_r,p,y_1,\cdots,y_r\in C.$ \end{exam} \begin{exam} If $\cP$ is an $A_\iy$ bimodule over $C$ then its {\it dual} $ \cP^{\vee}:= \hom(\cP^{\vee}, \La)$ has the structure of a bimodule given by